History of the Brisbane Broncos

 The history of the Brisbane Broncos Rugby League Football Club stretches back from their inception in the mid-1980s to the present day.
 They were introduced to the NSWRL's Winfield Cup premiership in 1988, taking the competition by storm in winning their first six games.
-The Broncos participated in 18 consecutive finals series from 1992–2009, winning premierships six times, including the 1992 and 1993 NSWRL premierships, the Superleague premiership in 1997 and then the 1998, 2000 and 2006 National Rugby League premierships.
+The Broncos participated in 18 consecutive finals series from 1992–2009, winning premierships seven times, including the 1992 and 1993 NSWRL premierships, the Superleague premiership in 1997 and then the 1998, 2000, 2006 and 2025 NRL premiership, having ended their longest Premiership drought of 19 years.